 While employees working in control functions are independent in carrying out their work, they have been conferred relevant powers to execute their tasks.
-Remuneration provided to this category of employees depends on the objectives achieved by the control functions and is independent of the performance of the business units they control.
+Remuneration provided to this

 The Remuneration Policy is aligned with the Slovene labour legislation, the collective bargaining agreements, internal acts of Nova KBM, and resolutions of the Supervisory Board.